Homebrew/legacy-homebrew/README.md

     cpan -i MP3::Info

-OS X is designed to minimise sudo use, you only need it for real-root-level stuff.
+OS X is designed to minimise sudo use, you only need it for real root-level stuff.
 You know your /System and /usr are as clean and pure as the day you bought your Mac because you didn't sudo.
 Sleep better at night!